christcame/gemini-pro-button/README.md

 **Description:**

 This repository contains a Google Colab notebook that utilizes the Gemini-Pro AI model to generate the HTML, CSS, and JavaScript `onclick()` function for a button.
 The javascript hardly ever works, but sometimes it generates interesting results.
+The notebook contains a few examples of this.

 **Prerequisites:**